Understanding the relationship between relative major and relative minor keys can help improve your soloing, and lead to new sounds.

 The answer is: “Definitely”

 Don’t worry, I have good news, and better news.
-First the good news: It is insanely easy to determine the relative major or minor key on a guitar.
+First the good news: It is insanely easy to determine the relative major and relative minor keys on a guitar.
 Can you count to “three?”
 If so, great.
 If you need to know the relative minor key of a major key, just pick a note on the fretboard that represents the root note of your major key.
 I always envision the low-E string as it is simplest to view in one’s mind.

 Okay, so if you are in the key of A-Major, picture the “A” note on the 5th fret of the low-E string.
 Now count down three frets.
 Three frets down from the 5th fret is the 2nd fret.
 The 2nd fret on the low-E string is “F#”.
 So, “F#-Minor” is the “relative minor key” of A-Major.
 This means that if your band is playing in F#-Minor, you can play any note in A-Major.
 Conversely, if your band is playing in A-Major, you can play any note in F#-Minor.

-The better news is that once you internalize this relationship, you have a tool that really allows you to broaden your palate a bit.
+The better news is that once you internalize the relationship between relative major and relative minor keys, you have a tool that really allows you to broaden your palate a bit.
 For example, in my mind, when a band is playing in a major key and I have to solo, I always feel that it is a bit boring to solo in a major scale against the same major key.
 So I immediately think “relative minor” and solo in F#-Minor.

 Not every single note sounds perfect all the time, but with a little practice, you can really develop a library of scales and patterns based on a relative minor key.
 I believe that when you use the relative minor scale to solo against a major groove, it immediately takes on a bit more of a “modal” sound.
 Once you can really switch back and forth between the major scale and the relative minor scale when you solo, you’ll really notice a difference in the many different “moods” that you can create using this approach.